The South Australian Government actively encourages public sector employees to participate in Aboriginal cultural awareness training.

 The register is updated regularly to ensure information is current and to provide opportunities for emerging Aboriginal businesses in this area.
 Please note that the organisations self-nominate for listing and the information included is provided by the training providers.

-If you are a provider of cultural awareness training and would like to be included on the register, please complete the Register Criteria Form and return to:
+If you are a provider of cultural awareness training and would like to be included on the register, please complete the below form and return to:

 Aboriginal Affairs and Reconciliation